GET HARD RESULTS. Start here

 So what’s in Viagra?
 Well, it’s not starch from your dry cleaners.
 Viagra is a medication for erectile dysfunction.

-Viagra’s main ingredient sildenafil is part of a class of drugs referred to as PDE5 inhibitors, which (unlike over-the-counter supplements) are approved by the FDA for the treatment of erectile dysfunction.
+Viagra’s main ingredient sildenafil is part of a class of drugs referred to as PDE5 inhibitors, which (unlike non-prescription supplements) are approved by the FDA for the treatment of erectile dysfunction.

-This gov approved medication comes in tablet form, with both medications designed for use approximately one hour before sex.
-Sildenafil — does this by inhibiting an enzyme referred to as phosphodiesterase 5, or PDE5.
+This gov approved medication comes in tablet form, with both medications designed for use approximately 30 minutes to one hour before sex.
+Sildenafil — does this by inhibiting an enzyme referred to as phosphodiesterase type 5, or PDE5.

-The PDE5 enzyme is responsible for controlling blood flow to your penis.
-By preventing PDE5 from working properly, Viagra essentially gives blood a green light to flow into the erectile tissue inside your penis whenever you feel sexually stimulated.
+The PDE5 enzyme helps control blood flow to your penis.
+PDE5 normally breaks down cGMP, which is responsible for arterial smooth muscle relaxation.
+By preventing PDE5 from working properly, cGMP stays elevated and Viagra essentially gives blood a green light to flow into the erectile tissues inside your penis when you feel sexually stimulated.

 Viagra and similar forms of erectile dysfunction medication work by inhibiting PDE5 and making it easier for blood to flow to your penis and produce an erection.